wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Operations/Operations.md

 |Represent||String|Convert data to a string value|
 |Serialise||Any|Represent data as a primitive or serialisable value|

 All data types except objects implement some or all of these operations according to the official specifications, and their implementation cannot be changed.
+Classes [define their own](#Object operations) implementations of operations for objects of their type.

-Operations are done with operation expressions and involves an [operator](#Operators) and one or more operands.
+Operations are executed with operation expressions and involves an [operator](#Operators) and one or more operands.
 For example:

 ```nanoscript
 create a as 1 + 2